justin-tg/AlgoAcademy/TechPrep - Part I Foundations/Javascript/V1.0/Binary/README-L1.md

 Complete the following exercises:

  0. Write a function to test whether the 0th bit is set.

+  0th bit = 1

- 2. Write a function to test whether then 7th bit is set.
+ 1. Write a function to test whether then 7th bit is set.
- 3. Write a function to test whether the 3rd and 4th bits are set.
+ 2. Write a function to test whether the 3rd and 4th bits are set.
- 4. Write a function to left-shift n number of times.
+ 3. Write a function to left-shift n number of times.
- 5. Write a function to right-shift n number of times.
+ 4. Write a function to right-shift n number of times.
- 6. Write a function that sets the 0th bit in a value.
+ 5. Write a function that sets the 0th bit in a value.
- 7. Write a function that sets the 7th bit in a value.
+ 6. Write a function that sets the 7th bit in a value.
- 8. Write a function that sets the 3rd and 4th bits in a value.
+ 7. Write a function that sets the 3rd and 4th bits in a value.
- 9. Write a function that logical-or's two values together.
+ 8. Write a function that logical-or's two values together.
- 10. Write a function that logical-and's two values together.
+ 9. Write a function that logical-and's two values together.
- 11. Write a function that counts the number of positive bits are set.
+ 10. Write a function that counts the number of positive bits are set.
- 12. Write a function that returns the byte in the n position of the value.
+ 11. Write a function that returns the byte in the n position of the value.
+ 12. Write a function to rotate a value left n-number of times.
  13. Write a function to rotate a value left n-number of times.
- 14. Write a function to rotate a value left n-number of times.
- 15. Write a function to return the parity of a value.
+ 14. Write a function to return the parity of a value.
- 16. Write a function to convert an integer into binary.
+ 15. Write a function to convert an integer into binary.
- 17. Write a function that multiplies a number by 2 using only binary operations.
+ 16. Write a function that multiplies a number by 2 using only binary operations.
- 18. Write a function that divides a number by 2 using only binary operations.
+ 17. Write a function that divides a number by 2 using only binary operations.

 ###### Critical Whiteboard Skills